mdn/temp-processes/pull-requests.md

 This section provides details for expected turnaround times while reviewing PRs if you're a reviewer and while responding to review comments if you're a PR author.

 - **Reviews**:
-  The assigned reviewer should be able to review the PR in 2 weeks or less.
+  The pull request reviewer should be able to review the PR in 2 weeks or less.
-  In the 2 weeks after the PR is open, the assigned reviewer can:
+  In the 2 weeks after the PR is open, the reviewer can:
   - Leave a comment about when they can start reviewing the PR
   - Ask for technical or resource help
 - **Addressing requested changes:**